 "I use the recipes and methods in this book as the starting point for every gelato I make.
 Morgan Morano varies her base gelato recipe to match and balance with the flavors she adds.
 While I often make minor adjustments based on my own experience and taste, the proportions here are an extremely reliable base from which to experiment further."

 In The Art of Making Gelato, we detail equipment, ingredients and processes to get readers on their way to making traditional Italian gelato.
-We include authentic Italian flavors and non-traditional flavors.
-Most importantly, we demonstrate how the recipes we provide are a solid foundation for readers to build on and create their own flavors.
 Do you have concerns about the ingredients we use?
 Read on below!

 In the frozen dessert world, thickeners and emulsifiers are needed to produce a creamy product.
 If you omit these, the results may be hard, extra cold, and icy.
 I have chosen the best and most natural ingredients to produce gelato at-home, all of which are comparable to those found in gelato laboratories throughout Italy.